-Quayle, a Republican, was Vice President of the United States (and President of the Senate) from 1989 to 1993.
+Quayle was Vice President of the United States (and President of the Senate) and was a Republican.
+He served from 1989 to 1993.

-Each dot in the chart below was a member of the Senate in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Quayle is shown as a purple triangle. (analysis methodology)
+Quayle is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Quayle sponsored bills primarily in these issue areas:

 Education (22%) Labor and Employment (21%) Economics and Public Finance (14%) Government Operations and Politics (12%) Health (10%) Armed Forces and National Security (9%) Taxation (7%) Arts, Culture, Religion (5%)